LettError/LightMeter/README.md

 * Airy disk blurring is caused by diffraction, independent of focus.
 * This blurring is small, but still typographically significant.
+* This code uses its own convolution kernel.
+It does not generate or process a bitmap.
 * Some tools for calculating the diameter of the Airy disk are in scaleTools.py

+Airy disk diameter data from http://voi.opt.uh.edu/1_Roorda_OpticPrinciples.pdf

 ## Example
 > 8 pt type, at 40 cm, the angular size for the em is 24.26' arcminutes